Bayananur/iOS_UIScreen/README.md

 Use the search bar to search for specific travel destinations.

-Enter your desired travel location in the text input field and press "Search."
+Enter your desired travel location in the text input field and press"Search."
 ## Contribution:
 I would be glad if you take my code as a basis and improve it, add new functionality, change the design and etc.
 ## Author: